Sparsh-Jaiswal/Java-Tutorial/README.md

 # Java-Tutorial
-A tutorial for beginners using python 2.7
+A Java tutorial for beginners using python 2.7